henry-js/taskfile-common/README.md

         NUGET_API_KEY: ${{ secrets.NUGET_API_KEY }}
       run: task push:nuget
     ```
     *   The `task push:nuget` command runs, and Task automatically sees that `NUGET_API_KEY` is already in the environment.
-It uses it just as if it came from the `.env.secrets` file.
+It uses it just as if it came from the `.env` file.

 This is the standard, secure, and flexible way to manage secrets for automation.